Configuring Frontegg as OIDC IDP for 3rd party services

 Unified Identity for Documentation and Support Portals

-OIDC allows users to access documentation and support portals via the sameuser identity.
+OIDC allows users to access documentation and support portals via the same user identity.
 This unified login process eliminates the need for multiple credentials, simplifying access and improving the user experience across these essential resources.

 Shared Identity Across Applications